top of page

 We decided the safest strategy was to backtrack and find an alternative route back- one that did NOT involve chains or rock ladders.

-There was a short patch where you have to walk along a crevice, where I thought I might have a panic attack, but alas, I rose above it.
+There was a short patch where you have to walk along a ledge, where, being afraid of heights, I thought I might have a panic attack, but alas, I rose above it.

 Total hiking time: about five hours.